declan91/learn-go/Data Types.md

 ## The * Operator

- /* goes in front of a variable that holds a memory address and resolves it (it is therefore the counterpart to the & operator).
-It goes and gets the thing that the pointer was pointing at, e.g. *myString.
+\* goes in front of a variable that holds a memory address and resolves it (it is therefore the counterpart to the & operator).
+It goes and gets the thing that the pointer was pointing at, e.g. \*myString.

 	myString := "Hi"
 	fmt.Println(*&myString)